 The tree produces small greeny-yellow flowers.
 After the flowers come the fruits, the fruits of death.
 In fact the Spanish name for this tree is manzanilla de la muerte, which means “little apple of death”.
 How charming.
 The fruits do look just like small apples, so they look quite appealing.
 Don’t be fooled by their innocent appearance, though – these apples are poisonous.
 In fact, every part of this tree is HIGHLY toxic.

 If you were to eat a little apple of death, it would at first taste sweet.
 But soon you would start to feel like you’ve eaten pepper.
 That’s the least of your problems.
 You’ll then get severe gastroenteritis, bleeding from the stomach, a bacterial superinfection (I don’t even know what that means but I know it’s bad) and your airways will be compromised due to swelling.
 Your body, unsurprisingly, will go into shock.
 There haven’t been any recently reported deaths from this hell apple but I guess it depends on your size/fitness and how much you eat.
-You can read a first-hand account of eating a death apple here.

 If you have read all of this, and still somehow end up eating one, you need to go to hospital.